-A series of large, linear canyons running north east to south west are fed by parallel tributaries which flow perpendicular to the main trunk channel.
+- A series of large, linear canyons running north east to south west are fed by parallel tributaries which flow perpendicular to the main trunk channel.
 These regularly spaced valleys present two distinct length scales in the landscape which have been observed both qualitatively (Dohrenwend, 1978, 1979) and quantitatively through measurements of hillslope length distributions (Grieve et al., 2016a).
-Relationships between dimensionless erosion rate and relief, the uniformity of hilltop curvatures, and the regularity of valley spacing have all been used to assert that this landscape is in steady state (Roering et al., 2007; Perron et al., 2009; Grieve et al., 2016b).
+Relationships between dimensionless erosion rate and relief, the uniformity of hilltop cur- - 470 vatures, and the regularity of valley spacing have all been used to assert that much of this landscape is in steady state (Roering et al., 2007; Perron et al., 2009; Grieve et al., 2016b), although localized observations of a relict plateau surface add complexity to this steady state observation.